Nike-Inc/gimme-aws-creds/README.md

 # Gimme AWS Creds

-gimme_aws_creds is a CLI that utilizes [Okta](https://www.okta.com/) IdP via SAML to acquire a temporary AWS credentials via AWS STS.
+gimme-aws-creds is a CLI that utilizes [Okta](https://www.okta.com/) IdP via SAML to acquire a temporary AWS credentials via AWS STS.

 Okta is a SAML identity provider (IdP), that can be easily set-up to do SSO to your AWS console.
 Okta does offer an [OSS java CLI]((https://github.com/oktadeveloper/okta-aws-cli-assume-role)) tool to obtain temporary AWS credentials, but I found it needs more information than the average Okta user would have and doesn't scale well if have more than one Okta App.

-With gimme_aws_creds all you need to know is your username, password, Okta url and MFA token, if MFA is enabled. gimme_aws_creds gives you the option to select which Okta AWS application and role you want credentials for.
+With gimme-aws-creds all you need to know is your username, password, Okta url and MFA token, if MFA is enabled. gimme-aws-creds gives you the option to select which Okta AWS application and role you want credentials for.
 Alternatively, you can pre-configure the app and role name by passing -c or editing the config file.
 This is all covered in the usage section.

 ## Prerequisites